Kong/lua-resty-websocket-proxy/README.md

    `websocket_frame_by_lua`.
 The frame properties will be passed to the on-frame callback, which must use the core/private PDK to set these values somewhere the public PDK can retrieve them from (e.g. `ngx.ctx`).

+**Note:** As of presently (October 2021), Kong's Router does not support query string arguments matching.
+Since this proposal relies on the Router matching a WebSocket-defined Route to run this Route's plugin, it would not be possible to execute a WebSocket plugin based on a query string argument without additional efforts.
+We must clarify if requirements 4. from the customer means an expectation to to configure WebSocket frame inspection plugins based on a WebSocket's query string argument (e.g.  `?arg=1`).
+If so, this translates to an expectation of Kong being able to execute plugins based on query string arguments, which is currently not possible.
+If the expectation on query string arguments is only to distinguish clients (but running the same plugins on all proxied WebSocket connections), then this can be negotiated within the Gateway's core as part of work item 3.c.

 [Back to TOC](#table-of-contents)